linam841/NetworkOptimizer/README.md

 The `NetworkObjectParser` has a single method, `parse`, which converts the `.txt` file into a list of `NetworkConnection` objects.
 Each `NetworkConnection` represents a line in the file.

 The `KruskalAlgorithm` is an implementation of the Kruskal algorithm for finding the minimum spanning tree in a graph.

+## Testing

+Inside the project, there are several JUnit tests that cover file parsing and algorithm solution cases.

 ## Authors